 Internet Archive has digital copies of the 1903 and 1904 Alethian, the school yearbook.
 Ancestry.com has those for 1902 and 1903.
 The Cincinnati Post and Cincinnati Daily Gazette covered some school activities.
 The 1903 image of Lucy Hobbs Taylor (right) is from Wikipedia.

 The second oldest dental college in the United States, Ohio College of Dental Surgery was chartered in 1845 “to give a course of instruction . . .necessary to a thorough knowledge of the theory and practice of Dentistry.”
 Dr. James Taylor is credited as the founder of the college.
 At the 27th annual commencement in 1873, O.C.D.S. proudly announced that it had graduated 270 dentists up to that point.
-Included in that number was Lucy Hobbs Taylor (pictured above), who in 1866 became the first woman ever to receive a D.D.S degree.
+Included in that number was Lucy Hobbs Taylor, who in 1866 became the first woman ever to receive a D.D.S degree.

 The 1904 Alethian shows a student body of 184—including two female students in each of the three classes.
 The graduating class that year numbered 72.
 Most students came from Ohio and the surrounding states of Kentucky, Indiana, West Virginia and Pennsylvania.

 Students had chapters of the two main dental fraternities—Phi Alpha Chi and Psi Omega.
 There were three musical groups—a glee club, a mandolin club and the O.C.D.S.
 Band.
 Another formal organization was the Duscheirotos Club.
 Students published the yearbook, which contained a considerable amount of creative writing.
 Those from Kentucky had their own regional club.